Defense of Sihang Warehouse: Opening skirmishes

-In the meantime, the Japanese had already begun advancing into the area.
-At around 7:30 a.m., a Chinese outpost at the Han Bridge reported that Japanese marines were approaching the North Train Station.
-Forty-five minutes later at around 8:15 a.m., the Japanese were spotted hoisting their flag over the building.
+At 5:05 AM, the Imperial Japanese Navy's Shanghai Special Naval Landing Force (Shanghai SNLF) ordered their forces to launch a general assault on Zhabei.
+Domei News Agency reported on the Shanghai SNLF's rapid movements through Zhabei, relaying that the Haji and Sano Units had commenced their attacks from the North Szechuan Road area and Haji's men had successfully taken the Pantheon Theatre by 6:55 AM.
+The troops continued west and captured the North Railway Station at 7:20 AM, with the Japanese Naval Ensign reported to be flying atop the Railway Administration Bureau ten minutes later.
 A Chinese platoon positioned in the advance outposts began sniping at Japanese patrols around that time, and over the next two hours, the Chinese platoon began a fighting retreat back to the warehouse perimeter.

+At 7:30 AM, Yang Ruifu received word from his guard force of the Japanese advance towards their position east of the North Station at Han Bridge.
+Yang ordered his men to not retreat without orders and resist with all their might.
+45 minutes later, he was notified the station had fallen into Japanese hands.

+Domei reported that at 9:20 AM, Haji and Sano's forces began their advance into the Zhabei Pocket to sweep out remaining resistance from Chinese forces.
+As the Japanese approached the warehouse, the Chinese defenders took defensive positions on the different floors of the warehouse and along the outer wall surrounding the building, whilst watching for enemy movement through the slots inside the walls.

 The Shanghai North Railway Station, after months of fighting and bombing.

-As the Japanese approached the warehouse, the Chinese defenders took defensive positions on the different floors of the warehouse and along the outer wall surrounding the building, whilst watching for enemy movement through the slots inside the walls.

 At 1 p.m. a column of Japanese soldiers was seen marching towards the warehouse in what appeared to be a victory parade, brandishing a large Rising Sun banner.
-Once they were close enough, the Chinese defenders ambushed them.
-Five Japanese soldiers were killed instantly by the gunfire, while the rest of the column scattered for cover.
+Once they were close enough, the Chinese defenders opened fire.
+Five Japanese soldiers fell to the ground, while the rest of the column scattered for cover.

 The Japanese then attacked the Bank of Communications to the immediate west of the warehouse.
 Hundreds of Japanese marines were seen assaulting the street fortifications surrounding the warehouse, using "trench mortars" on several occasions to clear the area.
 However, upon attempting to secure some abandoned fortifications, several Japanese soldiers stumbled into a trap: the Chinese defenders, having preemptively rigged a bunker with grenades and a mortar round, "pulled the grenade rope," killing another five Japanese soldiers in the ensuing explosions.

 Chinese defenders continued developing defenses by sealing the warehouse's doors, windows and entry points, as well as constructing makeshift dummy positions on the perimeter to draw Japanese fire and waste ammunition.